Why 'The Office' Promoted Andy Over Dwight After Steve Carell's Departure

 My upcoming book, The Office: The Untold Story of the Greatest Sitcom of the 2000s (available March 24th), tells the entire saga of the groundbreaking workplace comedy, from its origin as an under-the-radar BBC show helmed by Ricky Gervais and Stephen Merchant to the beloved NBC incarnation that ran for nine seasons between 2005 and 2013.
-It’s an oral history that utilizes quotes and interviews, both from 86 brand-new interviews and from previously unpublished conversations, with stars and cast members like Ricky Gervais, Stephen Merchant, Kate Flannery, Oscar Nunez, Creed Bratton, Amy Ryan, James Spader, John Krasinski, Jenna Fischer, Angela Kinsey, Ed Helms, Ellie Kemper, Paul Lieberstein, Greg Daniels, J.J.
+It’s an oral history that draws from 86-brand new interviews, including Ricky Gervais, Stephen Merchant, Kate Flannery, Oscar Nunez, Creed Bratton, Amy Ryan, James Spader, J.J.
 Abrams, Idris Elba, Paul Feig, Jeff Zucker, and many, many others.
+There are also quotes from previously unpublished interviews I’d conducted with John Krasinski, Jenna Fischer, Angela Kinsey, Ed Helms, Ellie Kemper, Paul Lieberstein and Greg Daniels.

 The vast majority of the book focuses on the American Office, and in this exclusive excerpt from the 25th chapter, “Meet the New Boss,” the writers from Seasons 7 and 8 along with actor Mark Proksch reflect on the difficult days following the 2011 departure of Steve Carell, when they had to figure out who should take over as the regional manager of the Scranton branch of Dunder Mifflin.